SlideRuleEarth/sliderule/docs/rtd/source/index.rst

 Project Information
 -------------------

 The SlideRule project is funded by NASA's ICESat-2 program and is led by the University of Washington in collaboration with NASA Goddard Space Flight Center.
 The first public release of SlideRule ocurred in April 2021.
-Since then we've continued to add functionality and make improvements to our processing architecture.
-As we grow we are looking to extend SlideRule services with datasets from other missions and add new processing algorithms for different Earth science applications.
+Since then we've continued to add new services, new algorithms, and new datasets, while also making improvements to our processing architecture.
+Looking to the future, we hope to make SlideRule an indespensible component in the analysis of a broad array of Earth Science datasets that help us better understand the planet we call home.